 In contrast, the experiment using a non-circular elliptical pillar pattern yielded significantly different results.
-(Fig. 4) When the TFCDs were positioned on an ellipse with an eccentricity of 0.573 (Fig. 4b, left), their depth on the Y002 surface was comparatively shallower than in the case of a circular pattern.
-During the sublimation, irregular concentric residues temporarily resembling the TFCD structure were formed, which subsequently sublimated and disappeared relatively quickly.
-(Fig. S4) On the other hand, for an elliptical pillar with a larger eccentricity of 0.807 (Fig. 4b, right), achieving precise positioning of the TFCDs at the center proved considerably challenging.
-The resulting residue exhibited much irregular shape and tended to sublime rapidly, eventually vanishing completely.
+(Fig. 3) When the TFCDs were positioned on an ellipse with an eccentricity of 0.573 (Fig. 3b, left), their depth on the Y002 surface was comparatively shallower than in the case of a circular pattern.
+During the sublimation, irregular concentric residues resembling the TFCD structure were temporarily formed.
+These residues sublimated and disappeared relatively quickly.
+(Fig. S6) On the other hand, for an elliptical pillar with a larger eccentricity of 0.807 (Fig. 4b, right), achieving precise positioning of the TFCDs at the center proved considerably challenging.
+The resulting residue exhibited an irregular shape and tended to sublime rapidly, eventually vanishing completely.
 This finding suggests that the highly deformed smectic A layer structure becomes notably unstable.
 The observed instability is attributed to the asymmetric deformation that occurs when the smectic A layer forms TFCDs.
 In particular, it is expected that significant splay deformation occurs at the point corresponding to the long axis of the ellipse.